 Now you know how much you intend to risk per trade, establish how much you are aiming to profit from that risk and use this to help place a take profit for your trades.

 This choice will be dependent on your strategy and your trading profile, specifically your appetite for risk.
 A risk to reward ratio of 1:1 would mean, for example, that if your maximum acceptable loss is $100 your profit target would also be $100.
 A ratio of 1:3, however, for the same amount of risk would give a target profit of $300.

 It is generally accepted that a risk to reward ratio should be higher than 1:1.
 This is because, if you won three trades in a row and then lost three trades in a row, and your risk to reward ratio was 1:1, you would have made a total profit of £0.

 Whereas, if you were trading with a risk to reward ratio of 1:2, and you had three wins followed by three losses, because your profit was higher than the losses of each trade, you would still be in profit.

-Depicted: Admiral Markets MetaTrader 5 - GBPUSD H1 Chart.
-Date Range: 6 November 2020 - 11 November 2020.
-Date Captured: 11 November 2020.
-Past performance is not necessarily an indication of future performance.
+Depicted: Admirals (formerly Admiral Markets) MetaTrader 5 - GBPUSD Daily Chart.
+Date Range: 24 May 2021 - 2 September 2021.
+Date Captured: 2 September 2021.
+Past performance is not a reliable indicator of future results.

 Leverage allows Forex traders to open larger positions than their capital would otherwise allow.
-Essentially, the trader borrows money from their broker to open a leveraged position.
+Essentially, the trader is borrowing money from their broker in order to open a leveraged position.
 For example, if a trader has leverage of 1:20, they could open a position worth £10,000 with just £500 in their account.